riteshgogade/Analysing-Customer-Churn-in-Power-BI/README.md

 ### Findings
 1. Month-to-month contracts have the highest churn rate of 51%.
-2. Customers older than 60 show higher churn of 30% and keep on increasing gradually through age.
+2. Customers older than 60 show higher churn of 30% and it keeps on increasing gradually through age.
 3. Non-group contracts have more churn of 32% against 6% of group contracts.
 4. Monthly contract with paper check payment method has highest churn of 57% and lowest average contract length of 8 months while yearly contract with credit card payment have highest average contract length of 46 months and lowest churn of 4%.
 5. Customers with monthly payment contracts with direct debit had on average 1.4 calls per customer.